Ibérico Pork Abanico

 ABOUT THE RANCH

 In Spanish, Encina means oak tree and bellotas means acorns.
 Both are an integral part of raising Ibérico pigs.
-It is the acorn finish that is essential the to the diet of the Ibérico pork.
-With its rich flavor and a healthy fat profile, until recently Jamon Ibérico de bellota was only raised and available in its native Spain.
+The acorn finish is essential to the diet of the Ibérico pig to bring out the rich flavor and healthy fat profile.
+Until recently Jamon Ibérico de bellota was only raised and available in its native Spain.

 Alberto Solis, originally from Spain, and Helmut Drews, originally from Colombia, joined forces to start Encina Farms and bring this legendary breed to Northern California.
 Focused solely on the Ibérico breed, they are raising their hogs on a 650+ acre farm in Middletown, California that has over 350 acres of oak woodlands.
 Alberto and Helmut employ traditional Spanish practices while leveraging new regenerative practices.
 The pigs are raised hormone and antibiotic free and finished on a diet of acorns ensuring the flavor & nutritional profile this breed is known for.